oudeismetis/oudeis/content/blog/2018/gdpr-state-of-mind.md

   How many devs actually treat their data
 </div>

-You might be saying “well... most users know what they are getting themselves into.”
+You might be saying “well. . . most users know what they are getting themselves into.”
 But consider this example:

 With a lot of smartphone apps, you only get one chance to ask the user for a permission.
 If a user downloads the app and, upon opening for the first time, is asked for camera permission, [there is a really good chance the user will say no](https://uxplanet.org/mobile-ux-design-the-right-ways-to-ask-users-for-permissions-6cdd9ab25c27).
 If that permission was critical and kills the apps usefulness as a result, the user will uninstall and walk away.